Landivisiau

 Landivisiau ([lɑ̃divizjo]; Landivizio) is a commune in the Finistère department of Brittany in north-western France.
 The journalist Luc Le Vaillant, winner of the 1998 Albert Londres Prize was born in Landivisiau.
 Landivisiau is twinned with Bideford in north Devon.

 Geography

 Climate

-Landivisiau has a oceanic climate (Köppen climate classification Cfb).
+Landivisiau has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Landivisiau is 11.6 C. The average annual rainfall is 1160.4 mm with December as the wettest month.
-The temperatures are highest on average in August, at around 17.0 C, and lowest in February, at around 6.9 C. The highest temperature ever recorded in Landivisiau was 39.3 C on 9 August 2003; the coldest temperature ever recorded was -9.1 C on 13 January 1987.
+The temperatures are highest on average in August, at around 17.0 C, and lowest in January and February, at around 6.9 C. The highest temperature ever recorded in Landivisiau was 39.3 C on 18 July 2022; the coldest temperature ever recorded was -9.1 C on 13 January 1987.

 Landivisiau Naval Air Base

 Landivisiau is home to the Landivisiau Naval Air Base.
 A squadron of 25× Air-Sol Moyenne Portée nuclear armed Rafale M from the French Navy is based at Landivisiau.